iCodeWalker/three-js-shaders/readme.md

    Can be used in both vertex and fragment shaders.

    14. Do not use Date.now() for uTime because the number is too big for the shader.

+   15. Using Texture :

+   'sampler2D' is the type for textures.

+   We have to took the pixel color from the texture and than apply it in the fragment shader,

+   To do this we have to use texture2D() function.
+   The first parameter is the texture
+   The second parameter are the coordinates of from where to pick the color from the texture.

+   Adding color variations : Adding more brightness when the vertices are high (close to the camera) and less brightness when the vertices are in depth (away from the camera).
+In this way we can mimic the shadow.